nashville-software-school/FEWDD-milestones/4-modern-javascript-developer/exercises/MJ_BROWSERIFY_SANDWICH_MAKER.md

 ## Instructions

-Convert your Sandwich Maker code to use CommonJS module pattern instead of the IIFE pattern and have a [Grunt/Gulp task](../resources/BROWSERIFY_GULPFILE.md) for compiling your modules.
+Convert your Sandwich Maker code to use CommonJS module pattern instead of the IIFE pattern and have a [Gulp task](../resources/BROWSERIFY_GULPFILE.md) for compiling your modules.